OLopezFl/OLopezFl/README.md

 ---

-## 👨‍💻 Sobre mí
+## 👨‍💻 About me

-Soy desarrollador full-stack con especial pasión por el frontend.
+Full-Stack Developer with a strong passion for frontend.
-Me gusta que las cosas se vean bien **y** funcionen mejor.
+I care about things looking good **and** working even better.
-Cuando tengo un problema, construyo la solución.
+When I run into a problem, I build the solution.

-- 🔭 Actualmente trabajando en **EzloLimpiezas** — app de gestión para servicios de limpieza
+- 🔭 Currently working on **EzloLimpiezas** — management app for cleaning services
-- 🌱 Aprendiendo continuamente dentro del ecosistema JS
+- 🌱 Continuously learning within the JS ecosystem
-- 🤝 Abierto a colaboraciones y nuevos proyectos
+- 🤝 Open to collaborations and interesting projects
-- 📍 España
+- 📍 Spain

 ---

-## 🛠 Stack
+## 🛠 Tech stack

 ### Frontend